-The Blues keeper expresses his despondency at the fact that the club's Champions League progression is no longer in their own hands following a 3-0 humbling in Italy
+The Blues keeper expresses his despondency at the fact that the club's Champions League progression is no longer in its own hands following a 3-0 humbling in Italy.

 The Blues' convincing defeat leaves the Old Lady requiring just one point against already-qualified Shahktar Donetsk in their final Group F game to prevent the holders from reaching the knockout stages.